-Cost.
 Some volunteer programs charge thousands of dollars; others are completely free and provide you with housing and food.
 Take your budget into account before you commit to a program.
 Consider Wwoofing which is working on organic farms in exchange for lodging and food.

-Climate.
 If you’re uncomfortable when the thermostat rises above 85 degrees Fahrenheit, you should probably steer clear of Calcutta in May.
-Look at average temperatures for the dates you’ll travel and make sure you pack weather-appropriate clothes.
+Look at average temperatures for the dates you’ll travel, and make sure you pack weather-appropriate clothes.
 Most programs offer packing advice on their websites.

-Type of Work.
-You could be volunteering on an organic farm, like Chacra Millalen, building houses through Habitat for Humanity, doing environmental research, teaching English, or helping out in a medical clinic.
+You could be volunteering on an organic farm in Chacra Millalen, building houses through Habitat for Humanity, doing environmental research, teaching English, or helping out in a medical clinic.
 There’s definitely something for everyone, so choose an activity that you’ll enjoy.